-You can import signals from standard file formats such as ASCII commaor tab-delimited files and LabVIEW measurement data files (.lvm).
+You can import signals from standard file formats such as ASCII, comma or tab-delimited files, and LabVIEW measurement data files (.lvm).
 You also can import signals from simulated results of EDA tools such as SPICE simulators.

-Complete the following steps to import a signal from a file.
+Complete the following steps to import a signal from a file:

-- 1. Right-click the Project View and select Signal Input/Output" Load/Save Signals"Load from ASCII from the shortcut menu. - 2.
-Click the browse button, shown at left, in the Step Setup dialog box, navigate to the SignalExpress\Examples\Tutorial directory, and double-click Step Response.txt.
-This step parses an ASCII file and displays the signals in the file. - In the File preview section, column 1 shows the time stamp data, and column 2 shows the actual voltage values of the signal. - 3.
-Click the Import Signals tab to display the available signals in the file. - 4.
-Place a checkmark in the Column 2 checkbox to import that signal, and remove the checkmark from the Column 1 checkbox. - The Step Setup dialog box displays a preview of the signal in the Imported Signal section. - 5.
+- 1. Right-click the Project View and select Analog"Load/Save Signals" Load from ASCII from the shortcut menu. - Click the Browse button, shown at left, in the Step Setup dialog box, navigate to the <Program Files>\National Instruments\ SignalExpressTekEd\Examples\Tutorial directory, and double-click Step Response.txt.
+This step parses an ASCII file and displays the signals in the file.

+In the File preview section, Column 1 shows the time stamp data, and Column 2 shows the actual voltage values of the signal.

+- 3. Click the Import Signals tab to display the available signals in the file. - 4.
+Place a checkmark in the Column 2 checkbox to import the signal, and remove the checkmark from the Column 1 checkbox.
+The Step Setup dialog box displays a preview of the signal in the Imported Signal section. - 5.
 Select Column 1 from the Input X values pull-down menu to set the x-axis data of the waveform to the appropriate values. - 6.
 Click the Close button to close the Step Setup dialog box. - 7.
 Right-click the Column 2 output in the Project View and select Rename from the shortcut menu. - 8.
-Enter step response and press the <Enter> key to rename the output. - Drag the step response output of the Load from ASCII step to the lower graph. - A dialog box appears because the two signals come from different sources and run at different rates. - 10.
+Enter step response and press the <Enter> key to rename the output. - 9.
+Drag the step response output of the Load from ASCII step to the lower graph.
+A dialog box launches because the two signals come from different sources and run at different rates. - 10.
 Click the Yes button to display both signals on the same graph.

-The filtered step signal resembles the rising edge of the step response output, as shown in Figure 4-2.
+The filtered step signal resembles the rising edge of the step response output, as shown in Figure 5-2.